schepedw/bash_scripting/README.md

-After the user has chosen a name, send a POST request with 'name' => _name user chose_ to the same url to remove the name from the list.
+After the user has chosen a name, send a POST request with 'name' => _name user chose_ to the same url to register the name.

 If the POST request returns a 409 http response, the name is taken.
 You'll have to prompt the user for a new one :)

+If the POST request returns 200, you're good to go!

 _Note_ I ran out of free Heroku repos, so the host for the api will change.
 You can run it yourself by checking out the name_api branch of this